t1/deployer/docs/tutorial.md

 ## Packaging Bundles

-This procedure is actually completely outside of The Deployer itself, but it's an important step, so we'll describe it here.
-There are actually many ways to do it.
+There are actually many ways to package bundles, and it's is actually completely outside of The Deployer itself, but it's such an important step, so we'll describe one way briefly here.
 We _could_ deploy these files with the GUI of the repository, or with a Maven command similar to this:

 ```